pannous/hieros/docs/Home.md

 𓋴 𓄞 𓂧 𓍼 sheath: Scheide
 𓄞 𓂧 [𓊌](𓊌) vulva: [Scheide](https://dict.leo.org/englisch-deutsch/Scheide)
 …

+We subscribe to the idea that central words of frequent use and large semantic clusters have a much lower probability of mutating then other words, similar to ultra-conserved genes.
+Especially if they are codefied as those words that had a glyph of their own.

 Sumerian / akkadian cuneiform is notorious for having sometimes half a dozen readings for a single sign.
 Fortunately in Egyptian there are fewer signs with ambiguous readings, which makes interpretation much less arbitrary, and much less [error](𓌳)-prone.